Vision to Goal Setting

 We acknowledge that in order to achieve success with these goal we need to:

 - grow the social emotional competencies of all leaners

 - make consistent and ongoing efforts to promote and support inclusion as it relates to equity, anti-racism and diversity

 - include the First Peoples Principles of Learning and Indigenous worldview

 What is our Action Plan?

-We began our second year implementation of our school-wide Second Step program.
+We continued implementation of our school-wide Second Step program.
 This included weekly Principal’s announcements and communications to families.
 Teachers explored the themes of Kindness & Inclusivity with students through their focus on acquiring and applying the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.
 As a staff we committed to support the intentional teaching of pro-social behaviours for all leaners.

 School Planning Team Members

 Administrators, teachers, support staff, parents and students.